The top five kitchen innovations set to transform your cooking habits – Which? News

 2. Innovative induction hobs

 Induction hobs are nothing new.
-In fact, they everywhere we looked at IFA this week.
+In fact, they were everywhere we looked at IFA this week.
 But Gorenje’s IQ induction hob caught our eye.

-For starters, there are 17 different heat levels to choose from.
+For starters, there are 17 heat levels to choose from.
 That sounds excessive, but if you’re attempting a technical recipe, the last thing you want is for your hob to be running fractionally too hot or cold.

 That’s not all.
-The IQ hob also comes with flexible cooking zones, a feature that means if you move a pan across the hob it will remember the level of heat you were using and transfer it to the new cooking area you’re using.
+The IQ hob also has flexible cooking zones – a feature that means if you move a pan across the hob, it will remember the level of heat you were using and transfer it to the new cooking area you’re using.

 Look out for the IQ hob in the coming months, or head to our hob reviews to buy a new hob today.